technology-toolbox/website/content/blog/jjameson/2010/02/28/lessons-learned-moving-tfs-to-windows-server-2008-and-sql-server-2008.md

 As a sanity check, I also found the following in
 [SQL Server 2008 books online](http://msdn.microsoft.com/en-us/library/ms174905.aspx):

-{{< blockquote "fst-italic" >}}
+{{< div-block "fst-italic" >}}

-You can choose to run an instance of Microsoft SQL Server Analysis Services in the security context of many different accounts.
-However, we recommend that you use a domain or local user account as the logon account for Analysis Services.
+> You can choose to run an instance of Microsoft SQL Server Analysis Services in
+> the security context of many different accounts.
+However, we recommend that
+> you use a domain or local user account as the logon account for Analysis
+> Services.

-{{< /blockquote >}}
+{{< /div-block >}}

 Continuing the process of validating my new installation of TFS, I created a new test project (based on the MSF Agile template) and confirmed that I could view